 If you have normal to medium hair and want volume, then we recommend trying our medium moisture products.
-If you do not want volume, we suggest moving up to the extra moisture product.

 If you want lighter products, then medium moisture can help achieve more volume.

 The hair typing system focuses on three types of hair: Wavy, Curly, and Coily.
-The hair typing system further classifies the three categories into sub-classes: A to C. These subclassifications are based on the diameter of the hair.
+It is further classified into three sub-class categories: A to C. These sub-classifications are based on the diameter of the hair.

 Note: It is common to have a combination of hair types.
 Don’t rule out a hair type because your hair doesn’t look like the representations in the pictures.
-The reality is that most don’t fit perfectly into one category or subclassification.
+The reality is that most don’t fit perfectly into one category or sub-classification.

 Hi there, I just wanted to ask if you can ship your products to newzealand

 Suddenly my hair texture and curl pattern have turned to friz especially on the top of my head I am probably a fine, 2b, low density please help me get my curl back🙏🏻